Amazing Facts That Will Help You Ace Any U.S. Geography Quiz

 While Hawaii has more than 130 islands total, the state is divided between eight large islands.

 Some of them, Hawaii (Big Island), Maui, Oahu and Kauai, are world famous.
-Molokai is known amongst intrepid travelers who want to go off the beaten path, and Lanai makes headlines for being privately owned despite islanders calling it home.
+Molokai is known amongst intrepid travelers who want to go off the beaten path, and Lanai makes headlines for being privately owned despite having islanders who live in it.

 The other two islands are lesser-known.
 They are Kahoolawe and Niihau.
 Entrance to Kahoolawe is prohibited because the uninhabited island is dangerous — both because of its rough geography and because it was used by the U.S. military as a bomb testing site.
 Niihau is inhabited, but no outsider is allowed in unless they are invited by someone who lives there.